hack3rs.ca network-security

 1. Primary Source Preference

-Third-party articles may be useful for context, but the site avoids long quotations and encourages learners to verify current behavior directly in official docs and authorized labs.
+Third-party articles can be useful context, but the site avoids long quotations and encourages readers to verify current behavior directly in official docs and authorized lab tests.

 2. How References Are Used

-References are used to support learning and interpretation, not replace explanation.
-The site focuses on teaching why a tool exists, what defenders use it for, what evidence it provides, and how to use it responsibly in a workflow.
+References support the explanation — they are not a substitute for it.
+Content here focuses on why a tool exists, what evidence it produces, what defenders use it for, and how to use it responsibly in a workflow.
+The links help readers continue from there.

-Source links are selected to help learners continue beyond the page: official docs, release notes, standards, and practical references that support ongoing maintenance and version-aware learning.
+Source links are selected for depth: official docs, release notes, standards, and practical references that support ongoing learning rather than one-time reads.

-Because tool behavior, platform defaults, and vendor implementations can change, readers should validate commands and assumptions in their environment before using them operationally.
+Tool behavior, platform defaults, and vendor implementations change.
+Validate commands and configurations in your own environment before using them operationally.

-Use this site as a workflow and concept guide, then confirm details with official documentation, change controls, and internal runbooks.
+Use content here as a workflow and concept guide, then confirm specifics against official documentation, your change control process, and internal runbooks.

-The most reliable defenders combine documentation reading with lab validation and disciplined note-taking.
+The most reliable defenders combine documentation reading with lab validation and disciplined notes.
+Neither alone is sufficient.

 sources-policy-checklist

-- $Validate commands in lab/authorized environments before production use.
+• $Readers should validate commands in lab environments before production use.